ziqiaow/ziqiaow.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our recent work on PRSxE interplay in case-control studies has been published on the American Journal of Epidemiology ([click here](https://doi.org/10.1093/aje/kwae081))! :sparkles:
+Our recent collaboration work with Dr. Czerniak on Loss of LPAR6 and CAB39L dysregulates the basal-to-luminal urothelial differentiation program contributing to bladder carcinogenesis has been published on Cell Reports ([click here](https://www.cell.com/cell-reports/fulltext/S2211-1247(24)00474-1))